Free or Low Cost Training for School Staff who are Armed First Responders on their K-12 Campus

 Anyone prohibited from possessing a firearm will be disqualified.

-You can register and/or pay securely on the Independence Institute website, link is below.
+You can register and/or pay securely on the Independence Institute website.
 We are looking for a wide range of people with various levels of experience.
-We will keep you answers and your identity confidential.
+We will keep your answers and your identity confidential.
 We will not discuss your request with your school or school board, unless you specifically request us to do so.